EArminjon/LemIPC/README.md

 # LemIPC

+Goal: processus battle, each processus have a team, the last team alive win the battle.

 If project crashed, please ./clearIpcs to remove all semaphore, shared memory and message queue on your system.

 Try root